Updated: Jun 15

 St. Augustine Lighthouse Museum, St. Augustine, FL:

-Much more than a lighthouse lets just say that.
-The St. Augustine Lighthouse & Museum has some breathtaking views of Northeast Florida and a ton of artifacts have been recovered from our ancestors.
-The museum houses history that will take you back several centuries from St. Augustine and beyond.
-The lighthouse itself is also one of the most haunted places in America, rest assured this "All Ghosts, No Gimmicks" Dark of the Moon paranormal tour will knock your socks off and give you the creeps.
-The tour comes included on Saturday tickets and I wish I knew that info before we visited last month because we ended up going on a Sunday.
-The museum also has a Lost Ship archaeology tour that is a must see.
-Also, a little fun fact that I learned while I was there - the St. Augustine Lighthouse is the oldest working lighthouse in the country.
+The St. Augustine Lighthouse & Museum has some of the most breathtaking views of Northeast Florida and it comes loaded with a variety of artifacts from a simpler time.
+The lighthouse itself is also one of the most haunted places in America!
+If you're up for it the "All Ghosts, No Gimmicks" Dark of the Moon paranormal tour will give you the creeps which comes included on Saturday tickets.
+The St. Augustine Lighthouse is the oldest working lighthouse in the country.

 Vizcaya Museum and Gardens, Miami, FL: